No injuries reported following explosion at SpaceX’s Starbase facility

 In a social media post, SpaceX confirmed that all their personnel were safe and accounted for.

-According to Hector Martinez, a spokesperson with the Brownsville Fire Department, firefighters were dispatched late Wednesday night, but an assessment of the incident — and the full scale of the incident — is unknown.
+According to Hector Martinez, a spokesperson with the Brownsville Fire Department, firefighters were dispatched late Wednesday night.

 In a statement, SpaceX said crews were preparing for the tenth flight test for their Starship vehicle when it "experienced a major anomaly while on a test stand at Starbase," at around 11 p.m.
 Wednesday.